-With guidance from CAMA and CAMFED, Malumbo applied to study at EARTH University and was accepted to study Sustainable Agriculture.
+With guidance from CAMFED, Malumbo applied to study at EARTH University and was accepted to study Sustainable Agriculture.
 After graduating in 2018, Malumbo gained agricultural experience through internships.
 In 2019 she worked on a dairy farm in Virginia, US, to learn different techniques and save money to reach her future goals.

 Malumbo (in turquoise and red) at CAMFED's 'Education Changes Everything' Gala in New York in May 2019.
 (Photo: Ricardo de Mattos/CAMFED)